Where The Sycamore Grew

 The sun-yellow house seems smaller somehow,

-The street seems narrower, and the trees have grown..
+The street seems narrower, and the trees have grown tall..

-there are new tract houses, and fences have bloomed.
+there are small tract houses, where fences have bloomed.

-Yet, somehow we knew the house would remain....
+But, somehow we knew the house would be there....

-As if seen from a distance, ...yet, so much the same
+As if seen from a distance, edged by seasons, yet clear

 As suddenly as wind will spring from the dust